Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 Sadly, one NuGet package I was unable to use was **Costura.Fody**, which is an assembly weaver.
 It will bundle up all the libs and DLL's so the resulting build will have less than 10 files in the build folder.
 I get AF SDK errors or no data when I use it, so I was forced to omit it.
 And now I have over 130 files in the build folder.
 Plus, I am not happy to think that every .NET 8+ application I build will need almost 20 AVEVA DLL's residing in the build folder.

+<h2>Prepping for Aveva.AFSDK</h2>

+It is not as simple as installing the NuGet package into your application.
+I recommend you install all the prerequisite Microsoft Visual C++ Redistributables.
+I don't care if you did it last month, do it again.

+Next, what seems not be mentioned in the AVEVA docs yet is that you really should have AF Client 2024 installed.
+The key reason for this is that the KST (Known Servers Table) is moved out of the Windows Registry and as separate file.
+It may not run everything for you, so you may need to manually run C:\Program Files\PIPC\AF\KSTMigrationTool.exe to create the KST as a file.

 <h2>Not a Trivial Application</h2>

 Just one day after AVEVA released its first ever NuGet package **Aveva.AFSDK**, I was able to port over a not-so-trivial .NET Framework application.
 The app uses a paged **AFAttributeSearch** filtering on PIPoint data reference plugin.
 The Asset-related info is then linked to Tag-related info thanks to bulk calls for PIPoint definitions and PI data calls.